ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 # Multipart examples

-In a heterogenous group of IM clients, it is often desirable to send more than one media type as alternatives, such that IM clients have a choice of which media type to render.
+In a heterogeneous group of IM clients, it is often desirable to send more than one media type as alternatives, such that IM clients have a choice of which media type to render.
 For example, imagine an IM group containing a set of clients which support a common video format and a subset which only support animated GIFs.